 The Salk Institute consistently ranks among the leading research institutions in the world for its faculty's contributions and the impact of their findings.
 The Institute has trained more than 2,700 scientists, many of whom have gone on to positions of leadership in other prominent research centers worldwide.
 Five scientists trained at the Institute have won Nobel prizes.
-Salk is home to nine Howard Hughes Medical Investigators and 14 members of the National Academy of Sciences.
+Salk is home to seven Howard Hughes Medical Investigators and 14 members of the National Academy of Sciences.

 Jonas Salk's vision, coupled with the hard work and dedication of former and present Salk investigators, has resulted in a unique environment where scientific discoveries have an important impact on our understanding of human health.

 Basic research is truly "where cures begin."
 Discoveries of the principles governing cellular activity have frequently illuminated the path toward therapies and cures.
 In this, Jonas Salk's noble vision impels us still.

 In recognition of the hazards caused by tobacco, the Institute is a tobacco-free environment.
 Use of tobacco products in any form and use of unregulated nicotine products (e.g., "e-cigarettes"), is prohibited on all Salk Institute property, facilities, grounds, vehicles, parking lots and structures owned or leased by the Institute.
 Organizations wishing to rent Institute facilities will be advised of this policy and must agree to abide by it.